mskf3000/Tutorials-and-Cheat-Sheets/Vagrant.md

 #### Creating the actual Vagrant box.

-With that done, let’s createa Vagrant package.
+With that done, let’s create a Vagrant package.
 Check your existing boxes like this:

 	vagrant box list